 Dick Bayford for the UDC and attorney Leburu for the BCP argued that the application by the AG should be dismissed because voting by secret ballot promotes democracy and freedom of expression.
 They argued that the secret ballot safeguards against intimidation and victimisation.

-WHAT THEY SAID The leader of the UDC, Duma Boko said the decision of the High Court was victory for democracy.
+The leader of the UDC, Duma Boko said the decision of the High Court was victory for democracy.
 He called on the Attorney General to resign from her position because going forward she could not be trusted.

 The President of the BCP, Dumelang Saleshando was equally pleased with the judgement.
 He said it was a great day for democracy because the judiciary was at fore to resolve differences between the Parliament and the Executive.
 He thanked lawyers who represented the opposition parties in court for the efforts to preserve the country’s democracy.
 “It is not the Attorney General who has lost ,it is Khama, the attorney General is just a tool,” he charged.